mvlofthus/habit-tracker-react/README.md

 * Task List - Detailed and sortable list of historic entries
 * User Preferences - Customize categories and goals
 * Add Task - Enter new tasks with date, category, and optional details

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License
+This software is licensed under the GPL license.
+🌱 Copyright (c) 2021 Mackenzie Lofthus